rvanbruggen/HackoladeGitTestRepo/README.md

 To do so, we have to follow a process that will consist of a few parts.

+# Introduction
+The concept of GIT: distributed version management, and how it is so much better than the _shotgun_ checkout/checkin approach of the old days.

 # Part 1: prepare

 ## 1. We will create two separate CLONES of the repo on the local machine